sudheeshe/RFM_Customer_Segmentation/README.md

-- Lets understand how RMF table is getting created.
+- Let's understand how RMF table is getting created.
 Since in the case given data, the data provided was till `2011-12-09`.

 ![alt text](https://github.com/sudheeshe/RFM_Customer_Segmentation/blob/main/Images_for_readme/df_overview_15.jpg?raw=true)

-- So we are setting the `current_date` as `2011-12-10`.
+- So I'm setting the `current_date` as `2011-12-10`.
   current_date is calculated to know the number of days from recent purchase of each customer (`Recency`)
-- To find the RMF we are first grouping the dataframe based on `CustomerID`.
+- To find the RMF I'm first grouping the dataframe based on `CustomerID`.
 - Then `Recency` is calculated by applying `current_date - recent_invoice_date` per customer_group
 - Then `Frequency` is calculated based on `sum of number of invoices` per customer group
 - Then `Monetary` is calucualted based on `sum of TotalPrice` per customer group

-- Lets see the created RMF Table
+- Let's see the created RMF Table

 ![alt text](https://github.com/sudheeshe/RFM_Customer_Segmentation/blob/main/Images_for_readme/df_overview_17.jpg?raw=true)